Your impact does help!

-This brave group of people completed one of the world’s most iconic treks climbing Goyko Ri, which stands at an elevation of 5483 metres, and taking in spectacular views of Mt.
+This incredible event raised a staggering $109,000 thanks to a brave group completing one of the world’s most iconic treks climbing Goyko Ri with an elevation of 5483 metres, taking in spectacular views of Mt.
 Everest.
 Organiser Mark Nelson said, “the trek presented many challenges but these are minor compared to those who need palliative care services.”

 Another amazing adventure was enjoyed by a team of 14 courageous (and very novice!) bike riders during October 2014, cycling over 280 km throughout regional Cambodia.
 Facing steep hills, constant humidity and various accommodations along the way including a floating village, these enthusiastic trekkers thoroughly enjoyed their travels and collectively raised over $68,000.

 Yet again, our Pedal for Palliative Care 2016 bike trekkers took off to Sri Lanka for the experience of a lifetime.
 These brave adventurers raised over $65,000 towards supporting those with life-limiting illnesses in Southern Adelaide.
 Elephant safaris, tea plantations, mountainous train rides and extreme humidity – our incredible bikers experienced one of the most wonderful trips.

 This time, 16 trekkers trained and took on Langtang National Park in the Himalayas, fundraising over $50,000.
 For their efforts, we are extremely grateful!